 Still overwhelmed about what to do first and where to start?
 Choose one drawer, one shelf inside one cabinet…set the timer for 15 minutes and GO!

-By adding accountability through a friend, social media, family coming in town staying with you, my 21 Day Organizing Challenge or a professional organizer you will increase your chances of success!
+By adding accountability through a friend, social media, family coming in town staying with you, a coach, or a professional organizer, you will increase your chances of success!

 What small area will you choose to organize?
 Make it public by sharing it in the comments.

 Download these articles on each step of the organizing process to learn more.
 Totally free.

 - Assign a home

 - Set limits